MaterializeInc/materialize/doc/user/content/ops/optimization.md

    - materialize.public.pk_courses               +
 ```

-If your query filters one or more of the join inputs by a literal equality (e.g., `WHERE t.name = 'Escalante'`), place one of those inputs first in the `FROM` clause.
-In particular, this can speed up [ad hoc `SELECT` queries](/sql/select/#ad-hoc-queries) by accessing inputs using index lookups, rather than full scans.
+If your query filters one or more of the join inputs by a literal equality (e.g., `WHERE t.name = 'Escalante'`), place one of those input collections first in the `FROM` clause.
+In particular, this can speed up [ad hoc `SELECT` queries](/sql/select/#ad-hoc-queries) by accessing collections using index lookups rather than full scans.

 #### Further Optimize with Late Materialization

-Materialize can further optimize memory usage - using a pattern known as **late materialization** - when joining relations containing primary and foreign key constraints.
-The idea is to create indexes on "narrow" views that only relate primary keys to foreign keys rather than creating a secondary index on the entire "wider" input collection.
+Materialize can further optimize memory usage when joining collections with primary and foreign key constraints using a pattern known as **late materialization**.

+To understand late materialization, you need to know about primary and secondary indexes.
+In our example, the `teachers.id` column uniquely identifies all teachers.
+When a column or set of columns uniquely identifies each record, it is called a **primary key**, and an index on the primary key is called a **primary index**.
+We also have `sections.teacher_id`, which is not the primary key of `sections`, but it *does* correspond to the primary key of `teachers`.
+Whenever we have a column that is a primary key of another collection, it is called a [foreign key](https://en.wikipedia.org/wiki/Foreign_key).
+When we create an index on a foreign key, it's called a **secondary index**.

+In many relational databases, indexes don't replicate the entire collection of data.
+Rather, they maintain just a mapping from the indexed columns back to a primary key.
+These few columns can take substantially less space than the whole collection, and may also change less as various unrelated attributes are updated.
+This is called **late materialization**, and it is possible to achieve in Materialize as well.
+Here are the steps to implementing late materialization along with examples.

-1. Create indexes on the primary keys of your input collections.
+1. Create primary indexes for your input collections.
     ```sql
     CREATE INDEX pk_teachers ON teachers (id);
     CREATE INDEX pk_sections ON sections (id);